 The patent was filed mid-2018 by Vivo Mobile Communications with the WIPO (World Intellectual Property Office).
 The patent was published in the Global Design Database on 14 May 2019.
 The 14 patent sketches show two Vivo smartphones, both have a reverse notch.

-With the first telephone model, the camera system is placed in the middle, with the receiver in between.
+The camera system is placed in the middle with the first telephone model, with the receiver in between.
 This design is very similar to the aforementioned Huawei smartphone.
 The rear houses a double camera that is placed vertically on the left side of each other.
 The bottom also seems to offer space for a 3.5mm headphone connection.

 The second design shows many similarities with the first model.
 With this variant, the front cameras are placed a little further apart, in other words, a double reverse notch has been applied.
 These bulges are placed slightly apart, making the design look like a frog.
 This so-called Vivo frog smartphone and has a dual camera system similar to the first mentioned at the rear.